 Probiotics have been shown to reduce the severity of childhood/infant eczema symptoms.
 One particular study found that symptoms improved in infants who were given probiotics-supplement milk compared with those fed non-supplemented milk.

 Since a healthy microbiome is essential for a healthy gut and a happy you, it’s no surprise that studies have found that probiotics supplements can improve a number of mental health conditions.
-An in-depth review of 15 studies found that a 1-2 month course of probiotics can improve depression, anxiety, obsessive-compulsive disorder, autism, and memory.
+A review of 15 studies found that a 1-2 month course of probiotics can improve depression, anxiety, obsessive-compulsive disorder, autism, and memory.
 In one specific study of 40 patients suffering from depression, a daily probiotic taken over 2 months reduced their levels of depression compared to those who did not supplement with a probiotic.

 Probiotics promote heart health by lowering your levels of LDL cholesterol and reducing blood pressure.
-Low-density lipoprotein (LDL) is a type of cholesterol that can cause buildup in your arteries increasing the risk of heart disease.
-In a review of 5 studies in this area, participants who ate probiotic yogurt for 2-8 weeks lowered their LDL cholesterol by 5%.
+Low-density lipoprotein is a type of cholesterol that can cause buildup in your arteries increasing the risk of heart disease.
+In a review of 5 studies in this area, participants who ate probiotic yogurt for 2-8 weeks lowered their LDL by 5%.

 How to Add More Probiotics to Your Diet